By Rich Guida

 Money is one of those things that is hard to come by but easy to lose.
 Nobody wants to see their hard-earned money going to waste.
 But not properly caring for your diesel vehicle is a great way to do just that.
 Instead of needlessly throwing money down the drain, simply having a consistent maintenance schedule and paying attention to well-known problem areas can save you from high-cost repairs in the future.

 One specific well-known problem area stems from your fuel injectors.
 If not properly maintained, fuel injectors can wind up costing you a pretty penny in more ways than one.
-Beyond having to replace a fuel injector all together, an expense nobody wants to dish out unnecessarily, a faulty injector can continuously cost you money without you even realizing it.
+Beyond having to replace a fuel injector altogether, an expense nobody wants to dish out unnecessarily, a faulty injector can continuously cost you money without you even realizing it.
 When not working correctly, a fuel injector will prevent fuel from being sprayed into the engine or will upset the intervals at which it is supposed to be sprayed.
 Either way, your vehicle won’t run the way it’s supposed to, or worse, become undrivable.

-Whether you’re driving a heavy or light duty diesel vehicle, treating regularly, even in warmer weather, can help prevent the following slew of problems that can stem from poorly functioning fuel injectors.
+Whether you’re driving a heavy or light-duty diesel vehicle, treating regularly, even in warmer weather, can help prevent the following slew of problems that can stem from poorly functioning fuel injectors.

 Check Engine Light Turns On